logo

 VENUS IN TAURUS (DOMICILE)

-Venus in Taurs is the Venus that likes pleasure, physical pelasure, and that likes to eat.
+Venus in Taurs is the Venus that likes pleasure, physical pelasure, and that likes to eat (hopefully fresh, healthy and natural food).

 “It’s so good that I eat it”

-In Taurus Venus meets Jupiter, so we have a person who loves to eat > Jupiter is the mouth, and we have a Venus who loves to open her mouth, open to physical pleasures in a natural and spontaneous way.
+In Taurus Venus meets Jupiter, so we have a person who loves to eat.
+In fact Jupiter archetype represents the mouth, and so we have a Venus who loves to open her mouth (and her legs if she feels pleasure, why not?), and she open to physical pleasures in a natural, beautiful and spontaneous way, like a flower spreading its parfumes for attracting the bees.

-Taurus does not likes dark as Scorpio, and Venus in Taurus is healthy, fertile, fruitful and loves to feed oneself and others, without ulterior motives.
+Taurus does not likes darkness as Scorpio, and Venus in Taurus is healthy, fertile, fruitful and loves to feed herself and others, without second or hidden motives nor manipulation, simply for sharing abundance and pleasure.

 “I get lost in love”